 - And enable staff to deliver engaging, creative and enjoyable lessons.

-If students do not follow one of the four rules, firstly a warning is given by the classroom teacher.
+If students do not follow one of the four rules, a warning is given by the classroom teacher.
 This is called a “3”.

-Should the disruptive behaviour continue, the student is removed from their classroom to spend a full school day in the RTL room.
+Should the disruptive behaviour continue, a “4” is issued.
+The student is removed from their classroom to spend a full school day in the RTL room.
 Here, the student is provided with appropriate work, and parents or carers are informed.

 The RTL room runs for an hour after the end of the school day, meaning any student sent there needs to remain in school until 4pm.
-And break times are cut for those students.
+Students have lunch at a different time from other students.

 If the student refuses to go to RTL or continues to misbehave, the student receives a one day Fixed Term Exclusion, and the student - together with parents/carers - needs to attend a reintegration meeting before starting back at school.

-Students also absent on a day when they are scheduled to be in the RTL room have to complete the sanction when they return.
+Students who are absent on a day when they are scheduled to be in the RTL room have to complete the sanction when they return.

-Our behaviour policy, which includes information about exclusions, and our anti-bullying strategy can be found here.
+Our behaviour policy, which includes information about exclusions, and our anti-bullying strategy can be found on our Policies page.